AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 Current fluoride removal processes need improvement.The Nalgonda technique is a common fluoride removal method that involves a combination of rapid mixing, flocculation, sedimentation, filtration and disinfection [(Kumbhar and Salkar, 2014)](http://www.ijetae.com/files/Volume4Issue10/IJETAE_1014_22.pdf).
 Unlike AguaClara treatment, which is a continuous flow process, the Nalgonda technique is a "batch filtration" method, where large quantities of water are treated in buckets.
 Obtaining safe and treated water for extended periods of time thus requires a series of treatments, so currently the Nalgonda technique is largely used as a household treatment method.
 It has been introduced to various Indian villages, including those in Nalgonda and in the state of Telangana.
 It is also currently being studied at the pilot scale in Kenya, Senegal and Tanzania [(Dahi et al., 1996)](https://wedc-knowledge.lboro.ac.uk/resources/conference/22/Dahi.pdf).
 In addition to the restrictions implied by batch treatment, the Nalgonda method requires a high dosage of aluminum sulfate to aggregate with fluoride and precipitate.
 A study conducted by [(Dahi et al., 1996)](https://wedc-knowledge.lboro.ac.uk/resources/conference/22/Dahi.pdf) suggests that 13 $\mathrm{\frac{g}{L}}$ alum (1.2 $\mathrm{\frac{g}{L}}$ as Al) is needed for the Nalgonda method to effectively treat fluoride levels between 9 and 13 $\mathrm{\frac{mg}{L}}$.
 Despite the high concentrations of coagulant, the fluoride residual in the test was still unable to meet the WHO safety guidelines of 1.5 $\mathrm{\frac{mg}{L}}$ of fluoride.
 The high dose of aluminum sulfate also leaves high sulfate residuals in the water, which causes taste and odor issues [(Bailey and Fawell, 2004)](http://apps.who.int/iris/handle/10665/43514).
 In regards to other filtration methods, a study by Inganiella achieved 33.3% removal of fluoride using a combination of a gravel pre-filter and a sand rapid filter to capture granules of fluoride, PACl, NaClO and $SO_4H_2$ [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 Clearly, this method is not effective enough to produce safe drinking water.

 #### *Floc Blankets*
 Floc blankets develop when vertical flow sedimentation tanks form a fluidized bed of particles.
-An example is shown in the figure below.
+An example is shown in figure 2.
 A floc blanket then facilitates particle removal by “increasing particle-particle interactions that lead to flocculation and filtration occurring in the floc blanket” [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).

 <div style = "text-align:center">
 <img
 align = "center"
 src="https://github.com/AguaClara/fluoride/blob/master/fluoride%20report/Flocs_in_Reactor.jpg?raw=true" height=400, width=300>

-Figure 1: Floc blanket forming in the reactor
+Figure 2: Floc blanket forming in the reactor

 </div>